tbethe/rusty-tls-scanner/README.md

  Run with `--help` to see all options.

 ## Code documentation
 You can browse the source code, but you can also have a look at the (be it minimal) docs.
-Simply run `cargo doc --release --open` to generate docs and open it in the browser.
+Run `cargo doc --release --open` to generate docs and open it in the browser.